 Halfpenny.
 Solid detail with very attractive light chocolate surfaces.

 Struck in London with anti-royalist legends that suggest they were for use in America.
 AUCTORI PLEBIS (By rhe authority of the people) is on the obverse with INDEP ET LIBER (Independence and Liberty) on the reverse.
 The obverse is very similar to the 1787 Connecticut coppers.
 This near mint state example has nice medium brown surfaces and the usual dramatic reverse die breaks extending from either side of the seated Liberty's head.
-One of 2 graded AU-58 at NGC with none grading finer.
+One of 2 grade AU-58 at NGC with none grading finer.

 Cent.
 Period after MASSACHUSETTS.
 Well detailed with pleasing brown surfaces.